toxicblend/toxicblend/README.md

 *** Pre-Alpha code ***

 A set of plugins that will bring the power of ToxicLibs, Boost Voronoi, jBullet and other geometric libraries to Blender 2.69+.
 There are several blender plugins, one for each operation.
-They send objects (vertexes, edges/faces) over the net (via google protocol buffers) to a JVM server.
+They send objects (vertices, edges/faces) over the net (via google protocol buffers) to a JVM server.
 This server then computes the operation (volumetric brush, median axis, simplify 2D polygon, etc. etc) and sends the resulting object back to the blender plugin.

-I have tested the code on Ubuntu 13.10, Gentoo (64 bit) and OSX 10.9 with mac ports
+I have tested the code on Ubuntu 13.10, Gentoo (64 bit) and OSX 10.9 with mac ports installed

 Dependencies
 ------------
-blender 2.69                                  (only pure python code is used in blender, so blender addon installation is easy) https://github.com/malthe/google-protobuf.git (google protobufs with python 3 support, only needed when .proto file is modified) https://bitbucket.org/ead_fritz/toxiclibs     (toxiclibs with some minor tweaks) http://jbullet.advel.cz                       (java port of bullet physics (managed by sbt))
+Blender 2.69                                  (only pure python code is used in blender, so blender addon installation is easy) https://github.com/malthe/google-protobuf.git (google protobufs with python 3 support, only needed when .proto file is modified) https://bitbucket.org/ead_fritz/toxiclibs     (toxiclibs fork with some minor tweaks) http://jbullet.advel.cz                       (java port of bullet physics (managed by sbt))
 http://www.scalatest.org                      (scala test suite (managed by sbt)) http://www.scala-sbt.org					  (scala build tool)